Digitalisation, Influencers, Change

 2012: Gruner und Jahr discontinues the Financial Times Deutschland

-2017: It is said that Kim Kardashian (then with 9.4 million Instagram followers) can charge up to $500,000 for a post
+2017: It is reported that Kim Kardashian (then with 9.4 million Instagram followers) can charge up to $500,000 for a post

 Stakeholders can now be reached more directly through various channels.
 Does this entail any disadvantages for corporate communications and PR?